Monty Python

-Monty Python (also collectively known as the Pythons) were a British comedy troupe formed in 1969 and consisting of Graham Chapman, John Cleese, Terry Gilliam, Eric Idle, Terry Jones, and Michael Palin.
-The group came to prominence for creating and performing the sketch comedy series Monty Python's Flying Circus (1969–1974).
-Their work then evolved from the series into a larger and more influential collection that included live shows, films, albums, books, and musicals; their influence on comedy has been compared to the Beatles' influence on music.
-Regarded as an enduring icon of 1970s pop culture, their sketch show has been referred to as being "an important moment in the evolution of television comedy".
+Monty Python, also known as the Pythons, were a British comedy troupe formed in 1969 consisting of Graham Chapman, John Cleese, Terry Gilliam, Eric Idle, Terry Jones and Michael Palin.
+The group came to prominence for the sketch comedy television series Monty Python's Flying Circus, which aired on the BBC from 1969 to 1974.
+Their work then developed into a larger collection that included live shows, films, albums, books, and musicals; their influence on comedy has been compared to the Beatles' influence on music.
+Their sketch show has been called "an important moment in the evolution of television comedy".